lehins/tutorials/Haskell/containers/containers.md

 ### Setup a problem.

-One of the common mappings in real life that we encounter is a person's identification number, that maps a unique number to an actual human being.
+One of the common mappings in real life, that we encounter, is a person's identification number, that maps a unique number to an actual human being.
 Social Security Number (SSN) is normally used for that purpose in the USA and despite that it is not totally unique, for demonstration purpose, we will assume it actually is.
-Although it is a 9 digit number and using `IntMap` would be more efficient, it does have some structure to it and we will take advantage of it, so we will use a custom data type `SSN` instead of an `Int` as a key.
+Although it is a 9 digit number and using `IntMap` would be more efficient, it does have some structure to it and we will take advantage of it, so we will use a custom data type `SSN` as a key.

 ```haskell
 #!/usr/bin/env stack